 How about Abraham Lincoln starting with, ‘Good morning, four score and seven years ago our fathers brought forth on this continent, a new nation, conceived in liberty, and dedicated to the proposition that all men are created equal…’?

-The great speakers start with a powerful, relevant and memorable:
+Have you noticed that great presenting and public speaking always starts with a powerful, relevant and memorable:

 For an example of how to create interest and curiosity watch the opening of Simon Sinek’s TED Talk, ‘How great leaders inspire action’.

 2. They are just like you

 The heart of great presenting is creating a genuine connection with your audience.
 Showing them that you’re just like them by building some common ground.
 A prerequisite to establishing rapport is instilling a sense of trust.
 If you can help your audience to see that you are really no different to them the connection begins.
 Show them that you have shared experiences, challenges and aspirations.

 The pathway to great presenting begins them moment you unite your audience through focusing on sharing your understanding of where they are now and where they want to be.
 People trust people who understand and are similar to them.